 Can I Visit the Reservations?

-The best part of my job is spending time in the remote reservation communities where NRC focuses our work.
+The best part of my job is spending time in the remote reservation communities where we work.
 I leave my visits with our Program Partners and participants envious of the strong family ties and clear connection to culture that are evident among the people.
 I am inspired by the resourcefulness and resilience I see on every visit as well as the hospitality, generosity and good humor I experience.
 I am also humbled by the level of poverty many families face.
 I know that I am privileged to have lived and worked in Indian country for many years.

-Every summer NRC’s offices receive calls from the non-Native public wondering whether they can visit a reservation.
+Every summer our offices receive calls from the non-Native public wondering whether they can visit a reservation.
 Some are wondering whether such visits are allowed; others wonder whether permits are required; some are just asking about the best time of year to visit.
 We wanted to spend a little time on this topic since it is the summer travel season.
 During the next few weeks we will be posting about some great destinations in and around Indian country that provide education about culture and history as well as exposure to community celebrations and beautiful countryside.

 Most Americans have never visited reservations so I want to kick off our tourism posts with a few words on general etiquette and protocol, if you are interested in visiting reservation communities.
 All American Indian reservations, villages, and pueblos operate under their own government and may have different rules for visitors.
 Your general guide should be to exercise common courtesy.